wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-Nothing happens when you refresh `index.html` because it's not allowed to.
+Nothing happens when you refresh `index.html` because it's not allowed to run.
 We talked about how you can stick a function in a variable and that is okay.

-Another way to run this function is what is called an immediately invoked functional expression.
+Another way to run this function is what is called an **immediately invoked functional expression.**

-What you can do is wrap that function in a parantheses, (parentheses always run first in javascript), and what that will do is return a function value and you can immediately run that function by putting paranthesis on the end like so:
+What you can do is wrap that function in a parantheses, _(parentheses always run first in javascript)_, and what that will do is return a function value and you can immediately run that function by putting paranthesis on the end like so 👇

 ```js
 (function(){